Login

 A literacy assessment is designed to evaluate your child’s reading and writing skills, identifying any challenges they may be facing in these areas.
 During the assessment, a speech language pathologist will assess key skills such as letter recognition, phonemic awareness, decoding, reading comprehension and written expression.
 Early identification of literacy difficulties is crucial for providing the right support to help you child build strong literacy skills and thrive academically.

-Early Years Assessment and Therapy Service
+Early Years Speech and Language Service

 For 2-year-olds to Prep